codingnninja/koras/docs/documentations/utils/RenderDomPurifier.md

 $register(RenderDomPurifier);
 ```

-Once you register `RenderDomPurifier`, Koras will always call it to further sanitize `htmlString`.
+Once you register `RenderDomPurifier` and imported `DOMpurify`, Koras will always call it to further sanitize `htmlString`.